railwayapp/docs/src/pages/develop/projects.md

 Users can transfer projects to other users.

-Under the members list in the members tab - click the 3 dots menu at the end of the user you'd like to transfer the project to.
+In the member list under the members tab, select the three dots next to the user you want to transfer the project to.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1631917785/docs/project-transfer_iz4myn.png"
 alt="Screenshot of Project Transfer Menu"